 Use promotional code SWING25 at checkout to receive discount.
 Not valid on tires, special order, wheels, outside purchase or sale products, gift cards, installed merchandise, commercial, or fleet.
 Excludes the following brands: Traxxas, Superchips, Hypertech, Edge, Bully Dog, Diablo, Edelbrock, Holley, Autometer, Accel, K&N, MSD, and BBk Performance.
 Not valid in combination with any other discounts or promotions.
 Valid online until 2:59 am EST on 10/1/14.
-Online orders scheduled for in-store pick up must be completed in store by closing on 5/3/14 for discount to apply.
+Online orders scheduled for in-store pick up must be completed in store by closing on 9/30/14 for discount to apply.

 Oils for new cars have specifications that can be found in the catalog look up.
 If your car does not have oil specifications, please check your owner's manual for the right type and weight of oil.

 Changing your car's oil yourself is not only a money saver; it's also a lot easier than it sounds!
 When it comes to automotive maintenance, safety always comes first.
 So whether you're a first timer or an old hand, go through these instructions to ensure you the safest and most efficient way to perform your oil change.What You'll Need

 Go to Pep Boys to get every thing you need to change your own oil.